Reyker Securities Plc (in Special Administration)

 If any Client has not yet submitted a Claim to Client Money or CMIF, this can still be done at any time through the Portal.
 Before submitting a CMIF, Clients should familiarise themselves with the terms and conditions of the distribution of the CMP which is available in the Client Money Distribution section of this website.

-- Given the first phase of the first-interim distribution is materially complete (and good progress with regard to the Transfer of Custody Assets), the JSAs are finalising their preparations for a second phase of the first-interim distribution.
-This will take the form of a “catch-up” distribution for all Clients who did not submit their CMIF in advance of the August 2020 deadline or are still yet to do so.
+- The JSAs issued a letter in May 2021 providing notice of a “catch-up” first interim distribution for all Clients who did not submit their CMIF in advance of the 7 August 2020 deadline or are still yet to do so.

 - As before, the catch-up first interim distribution will mean participating Clients receive 85% of their Client Money or, alternatively, 80% if the respective Client is not a FSCS Protected Claimant (or is yet to be confirmed as such).